GeneralistDev/quick-roster/frontend/README.md

  - Yarn@0.21.3

 ## Installation
-  - `npm run installDep && npm run serve:dev`
+  - `yarn install && yarn run serve:dev`

 ## Other
   - Once we start getting used to the linter and the project no longer